kmilodenisglez/python_recipes/README.md

 # Python Recipes 🐍🍴

-A collection of practical Python scripts for real-world tasks - from file management to security operations.
+A collection of practical Python 2 and 3 scripts for automation, image processing, AWS DynamoDB integration, and digital signature (JWS) handling.

 ![Python Version](https://img.shields.io/badge/python-2.7%20%7C%203.6+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## 📁 Project Structure

+- `python2/`: Scripts for image processing and automation in Python 2.
+- `python3/`: Modern examples for Python 3, including AWS integration and filesystem event handling.

+Each subfolder contains its own README with details and usage examples.

+## Requirements

+- Python 2.7+ and/or Python 3.7+
+- Specific dependencies in each subfolder (see `requirements.txt` where applicable)

 ### Python 2 (Legacy)
 > Note: Python 2 is deprecated.
 These scripts are maintained for historical reference only.